The Definition of Margin for securities in reference to securities, the definition of margin includes three important terms

 How to determine the last stock price before we begin to liquidate the position?

-Use the following series of calculations to determine the last stock price of a position before we begin to liquidate that position.
+We use the following series of calculations to determine the last stock price of a position before we begin to liquidate that position.
 Note that this calculation applies only to single stock positions.

-How many stock do we liquidate?
+How much stock do we liquidate?

 As indicated on the Margin Calculations page, we estimate the amount of excess Liquidity (margin excess) in your Margin account in real time.
 If your excess Liquidity balance is lower than zero, we will liquidate positions in your account in order to bring the Excess Liquidity balance up to at least zero.